It’s a challenge creating the perfect garden, but it’s something almost every homeowner aims for.

 That might not be a major issue if it had an automatic feed or a reliable bump feed system, but it doesn’t.

 The feed system is notoriously unreliable.

 Priced under $50 5 amp motor Small enough for tight spaces Uses thin .065 inch string String snaps constantly during use Unreliable string feed system

-If you’re simply looking for an
+If you’re simply looking for a

-inexpensive string trimmer for a small yard, the Greenworks 21212 will do the job.
+good inexpensive string trimmer for a small yard, the Greenworks 21212 will do the job.